-403(b) 457(b) Withdrawals prior to age 591⁄2 may be subject to a 10% federal early withdrawal tax penalty, unless an exception applies.
+In a 403(b) plan In a 457(b) plan Withdrawals prior to age 591⁄2 may be subject to a 10% federal early withdrawal tax penalty, unless an exception applies.
 Unlike the 403(b) plan, the 10% federal early withdrawal tax penalty for withdrawals prior to age 591⁄2 does not apply to distributions from 457(b) plans except on amounts rolled into the plan from non-457(b) plans - including IRAs.
 Less stringent hardship withdrawal restrictions while you are employed.
 More stringent unforeseeable emergency withdrawal restrictions while you are employed.
 Examples of financial hardship include: Certain unreimbursed medical expenses Payments to purchase a principal residence Qualifying expenses for higher education Payments to prevent eviction from or foreclosure of a mortgage on a principal residence Examples of unforeseeable emergency include: You or a dependent suffer an accident or unexpected illness Loss of property due to casualty Other similar extraordinary circumstances arising as a result of events beyond your control Sending a child to college or purchasing a home, two common reasons for 403(b) hardship withdrawals, generally are not considered unforeseeable emergencies.

-Talk it over with your AIG Retirement Services financial professional, or visit jhs.aigrs.com to enroll today.
+Talk it over with your Corebridge financial professional, or visit jhs.corebridgefinancial.com to enroll today.

-Important considerations before deciding to move funds either into or out of an AIG Retirement Services account There are many things to consider.
+Important considerations before deciding to move funds either into or out of a Corebridge retirement services account There are many things to consider.
 For starters, you will want to carefully review and compare your existing account and the new account, including: fees and charges; guarantees and benefits; and, any limitations under either of the accounts.
 Also, you will want to know whether a surrender of your current account could result in charges.
 Your financial professional can help you review these and other important considerations.